chrismojekwu/react-smartmultiparts/README.md

 Coverage for more input types will be available in future versions.

 ## Styling:

+### Logo -
+You can provide a "logo" props using a path to an image of your choice.
+That element can be styles using the "form-logo-img" class selector.

 You can style the various aspects of the form using CSS Class selectors.

 Body/Container - .form-body